Automated Drush Upgrade

 - Make your

-settings.phpfile writeable, so that the update process can convert it to the format of Drupal 7.x.
+settings.phpfile writeable, so that the update process can convert it to the new format.

 - Run the update script